fadymedhat/YorNoise/README.md

 ## License
+ The YorNoise dataset is recorded and edited by Fady Medhat.

- This YorNoise dataset is offered free of charge for non-commercial use only under the terms of the <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/">
+ YorNoise dataset is offered free of charge for non-commercial use only under the terms of the <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/">
  Creative Commons Attribution-NonCommercial 3.0 License</a>.